usagov/usagov-2021/docs/Datalayer_for_GTM.md

 ### Past Approaches

-All the manipulation of the datalayer was previously done in the theme layer, when rendering the datalayer properties and then then output of the taxonomy links block.
+All the manipulation of the datalayer was previously done in the theme layer, when rendering the datalayer properties and then the output of the taxonomy links block.
 Doing so results in potential code duplication and code that is difficult to maintain when new modules or features want to modify what is sent.
 A primary issue is if we end up with multiple twig files rendering the datalayer depending on what page is shown, then each file must output all the variables that datalayer must send.
 Adding one new property could require editing more than one template to make the change consistent.